EricvanLessen/python-practice/blog_analytics/README.md

 - **4_local_dashboard**: Contains the Flask app to serve the JSON and view the dashboard.
 - **5_heroku_dashboard**: Contains the Flask app to serve the JSON and view the dashboard.

-Credit for the original version goes to Ty Shaikh at https://github.com/k2datascience/blog_analytics.
-I cloned the repo for practice reasons.